 The Community Health Initiative – Phoenix formerly operated under Commitment to Underserved People (CUP), founded at the College of Medicine – Tucson in 1979.
-The program was recently updated to expand programs, which more adequately meet the needs of the Phoenix community.
-More information about Student Government.
+The program was updated to expand programs, which more adequately meet the needs of the Phoenix community.

-These experiences may include working at a student-run clinic based at the Wesley Community and Health Center, planning and participating in health fairs, giving health related talks to grade school students and volunteering at local clinics.
+These experiences may include working at a student-run clinic based at the Wesley Community and Health Center, planning and participating in health fairs, giving health-related talks to grade school students and volunteering at local clinics.
 The program places emphasis on the service component, helping students realize that it is part of a physician's responsibility to give back to the community.
-Program Contact.